 About Heath Morrison, Superintendent

 Heath Morrison is an accomplished Education Professional and the Superintendent of the Montgomery Independent School District in Montgomery, Texas.
-He is also the former President of the McGraw-Hill School Group, as well as a former educator and superintendent.
-He has amassed over 30 years of experience in a variety of education roles, which includes working as a teacher, administrator, and leader within both the private and public sectors.
+He is also the former President of the McGraw-Hill School Group, as well as a former Educator.
+He brings over 30 years of experience in a variety of education roles, which includes working as a teacher, administrator, and leader within both the private and public sectors.

 Heath began his career in the private sector of education when he started working as the Senior Vice President of Educational Policy and Government Affairs at McGraw-Hill in 2015.
 There, he led a team in the development and execution of education policy by establishing and fostering relationships with associations, organizations, legislations, trade industry groups, and educational leaders in K-12, higher ed, and international.
 Heath was then promoted to the Chief Sales Officer of the McGraw-Hill School Group, and later to the President of the division.
 He credits his experience with McGraw-Hill for increasing his understanding of education and its crucial role in long-term success.